Oman

 Recommendations for Action

-• Oman should ensure it conducts land release operations according to international standards, applying non-technical survey (NTS) and technical survey (TS) to confirm contamination prior to clearance whenever possible.
+• Oman should ensure its land release operations meet international standards, applying non-technical survey (NTS) and technical survey (TS) to confirm contamination prior to clearance.